 - Some official regulations applicable to the frozen benefit rule have not been recorded officially; married or divorcing military service members should anticipate some changes or additional announcements in the future.

 As it can be seen just from the language used with the USFSPA, this is a highly complex and intricate area of military divorce law.
 If you are going through a divorce and think that your retirement pensions could be impacted by the revisions, you should not try to navigate the system alone and guess about what could be the right call.
-Instead, work with Weis + O'Connor LLC and our Columbus family lawyers to figure out the next steps.
+Instead, work with Weis Law Group and our Columbus family lawyers to figure out the next steps.
 We are backed by years of experience, led by an OSBA certified specialist in family relations law, and were recently honored with the Best Lawyers® Best Law Firms® award for 2017.

 Get more information about our firm and your legal options by calling (614) 428-0266 or contacting us online.